Certificate 3 Guarantee

 How can the Certificate 3 Guarantee Help?

 The Certificate 3 Guarantee subsidises course costs for Certificate 3 courses and supporting programs.
 Subsidy amounts depend upon the chosen course and other factors including possession of a health care or pensioner concession card.

 To help students who may need to develop skills before undertaking a Certificate 3 course, the Certificate 3 Guarantee also covers study in language, literacy and numeracy programs as well as lower certificate qualifications that lead to a Certificate 3.

 Students who hold a healthcare or pension concession card or identify as Aboriginal and Torres Strait Islander will receive a higher subsidy.

-For more information please visit the Queensland Government Department of Training and Employment website.
+For more information please visit the Queensland Government Department of Employment, Small Business and Training website.